melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/02-nextjs.md

 Server components are rendered on the server and their state and props are serialized and sent to the client.
 Functions, however, cannot be serialized and sent over the network.
 For this reason, "functions cannot be passed directly to Client Components (for server components) unless it is explicitly exposed by marking it with "use server" as a server action.
+To prevent unintended client usage of server code, use the `server-only` package to give other developers a build-time error if they ever accidentally import one of these modules into a Client Component. he corresponding package client-only can be used to mark modules that contain client-only code – for example, code that accesses the window object.

 ### Client components